NHAS/wag/README.md

 # Wag

-Wag adds much needed 2fa to wireguard.
+Wag adds 2fa to wireguard.
 It allows you to restrict routes based on 2fa, while allowing other routes to remain public as long as a client has a valid public key.

 # Requirements